Last updated on July 19th, 2022 at 11:36 am

 Disturbed Sleep Patterns

 A lack of sleep is common in depression and anxiety sufferers of all ages.
 Reduced sleep can lead to impaired cognitive function and a lack of clarity and focus.
-Poor sleep can also contribute to anger and irritability, and decreased motivation.
+Poor sleep can also contribute to anger and irritability and decreased motivation.

 Perfectionism